aretasg/pacpac/README.md

 * Sequence annotations operations by anarci are parallelized with pandarallel.
 * Deep learning model Parapred for paratope predictions (Liberis et al., 2018).
 * Clusters using greedy incremental approach.
-* Determinism, when clustering, is achieved by sorting the input data set by CDR lengths, paratope length and amino acid sequence in a descending order.
+* Determinism is achieved by sorting the input data set by CDR lengths and paratope length for clonotype and paratope clustering, respectively, and amino acid sequence in a descending order.
 * Each cluster has a representitive sequence as indicated by a keyword `seed`.
 * Clonotyping is done on the amino acid sequence level.
 Any silent mutations on nucleotide sequence level due to SHM are not taken into an account.
 * Paratope clustering provides several clustering options.